United Way of the National Capital Area Partners to Introduce Homeless Youth to Social Emotional Learning through Play

 Homeless Children’s Playtime Project, a United Way of the National Capital Area funded initiative is helping give Tamika and other homeless children in the district a positive experience when it comes to socialization.
 Operated out of the Homeless Shelter on New York Ave, the Homeless Children’s Playtime Project helps children experiencing homelessness connect with arts and crafts, sports, mentorship, and structured play.
 Within the Playtime, Tamika is able to practice peer to peer mediation, social-emotional communication, and coping mechanisms within the safety of the space.
 Her relationship with her volunteers helps give her positive role models and an opportunity to talk through some of the difficult challenges in her life, all through play.

 Homelessness in the district comes in all shapes and sizes.
 It is because of the unique circumstances under which someone becomes homeless that challenges a “one size fits all” solution to the problem.
+Families facing prolonged housing instability often navigate multiple child support systems, including foster care, depending on their circumstances.
 But one of the most overlooked demographics of people experiencing homelessness in the district are children and they often need the most support.
 By having programs and developing opportunities that expose at-risk youth to communication skills, United Way NCA and Homeless Children’s Playtime Project are equipping children experiencing homelessness with the tools to break through the cycles of poverty.

 To learn more about other ways United Way NCA is fighting to end homelessness in the district, please visit unitedwaynca.org/phc